Tiefseetauchner/TiefDownConverter/docs/man_markdown/Chapter 3 - Commands/Chapter 4 - project.md

 Commands:
-  templates        Add or modify templates in the project. update-manifest  Update the project manifest. pre-processors   Manage the preprocessors of the project. processors       Manage the processors of the project. profiles         Manage the conversion profiles of the project. shared-meta      Manage the shared metadata of the project. markdown         Manage the markdown projects of the project. list-templates   List the templates in the project. clean            Clean temporary files from the TiefDown project. smart-clean      Clean temporary files from the TiefDown project, leaving only the threshold amount of folders.
+  templates        Add or modify templates in the project. update-settings  Update the project manifest settings. pre-processors   Manage the preprocessors of the project. processors       Manage the processors of the project. profiles         Manage the conversion profiles of the project. shared-meta      Manage the shared metadata of the project. markdown         Manage the markdown projects of the project. injections       Manage the injections of the project. list-templates   List the templates in the project. clean            Clean temporary files from the TiefDown project. smart-clean      Clean temporary files from the TiefDown project, leaving only the threshold amount of folders.